 Little did I ever know that I would be working at the same place a couple of years later, as a federal government engineer.
 Now I know that evening is the wrong time to go there since that area closes at around 5 pm.
 Even though our mobile carrier services and smartphones have improved a lot in the last couple of years, still when you get close to the last point of Point Loma, data gets lost, navigation gets confused and you might end up somewhere else nearby.
 One of the few reasons is, it is so close to Mexico, in fact when you reach the gate of Cabrillo National Monument your phone service might notify you, “Welcome to Mexico!”.

 So if you are coming to this area come with some proper guide map or someone who knows that area, in case your phone GPS is messed up or you lose data.
 I recommend coming with a group for the first time.
 But it is a lovely place to bike around once you know the place.

 Why do you want to come here where you might have a chance of feeling lost?
-Well, you get the unprecedented pristine 360-degree view of the San Diego Bay area with the San Diego Down Town, Coronado at one side and endless pacific ocean on the other side from the high lands.
+Well, you get the unprecedented pristine 360-degree view of the San Diego Bay area with the San Diego Down Town, Coronado at one side and the endless pacific ocean on the other side from the high lands.
 Plus you learn some history.
 Come on a clear sunny day.
 Buy some of those magic dye t-shirts from the store which change colors in the sunlight.

 Don’t forget to stop by the cemetery area to check out the view on both sides and pay an honor of silence for our fallen servicemen.